Quality feedback is essential in virtually any creative endeavor, and we’d certainly consider software programming a creative endeavor.

 Key Players in Code Reviews

-No matter the role or person, code review participants generally fall into one of two categories: authors (the people writing the code) and reviewers (the people reviewing that code).
-We’ll share some advice for both roles a bit later in the article.
+No matter their role or person, code review participants generally fall into two categories: authors (the people writing the code) and reviewers (the people reviewing that code).
+Later in the article, we’ll share some advice for both roles.

 “Overall, code reviews help create a culture of continuous improvement and shared responsibility for code quality, which ultimately leads to more reliable and maintainable software,” says Derek Ashmore, Application Transformation Principal at the cloud consulting firm Asperitas.

-There’s no guarantee of that outcome, of course – just telling one developer to review another developer’s code isn’t likely to produce optimal results.
+There’s no guarantee of that outcome – just telling one developer to review another developer’s code isn’t likely to produce optimal results.
 Common challenges include inconsistent or sparse feedback, personal biases, and competing priorities or time constraints that make code reviews feel like a burden.

-To set yourself up for success, Ashmore and Stone suggest the following tips and best practices for implementing or improving your code review process.
+To prepare for success, Ashmore and Stone suggest tips and best practices for implementing or improving your code review process.

 1. Focus on the Code, Not the Person